dmuth/grafana-playground/README.md

   - `docker-compose kill logs; docker-compose rm -f logs; docker-compose build logs && docker-compose up logs`
 - Working on the `promtail` container
   - `docker-compose kill promtail; docker-compose rm -f promtail; docker-compose build promtail && docker-compose up promtail`

+## What Comes Next?

+If you made it here, congrats, you now have a pretty thorough understanding of the Grafana Ecosystem and Loki!
+Maybe you could submit a PR to help me with my TODO list. :-)

+## TODO List

+- More metrics?
+  - Temperature in Philadelphia?
+  - BitCoin price?
+(Ew...)
+  - Fake webserver logs with [flog](https://github.com/mingrammer/flog) or similar...?
+- System metrics?
+  - Can I run node_exporter or Telegraf and get metrics from the system itself?
+- Alerta integration?
+- Slack integration?
+- Clustering with Loki?

+## Credits

+- [This blog post](https://avleonov.com/2020/06/10/how-to-list-create-update-and-delete-grafana-dashboards-via-api/) by Alexander V. Leonov that talks about how to use the Grafana API.